deltachat-bot/bot-pages/howto.md

 ---
-title: How to use them
+title: How to run a Delta Chat Bot
 ---

-# How to use
+# How to run a Delta Chat Bot

-For running any Delta Chat bot, there is one basic requirement: That a network connection to your email provider is possible via IMAP and SMTP.
+To run a Delta Chat bot you don't need to be a programmer or experienced sysadmin.
+Basically any computer will do, as long as it can connect to your email provider.
+For testing purposes that may well be your local machine. :)

+### Requirements
+The details depend on the bot of your choice.
+Please read its documentation (see below for links).

+In general you need:
+* a connection to the internet,
-Next, checkout the documentation of the bot of your choice.
-You probably need an installation of the runtime that the bot uses (e.g. Python or NodeJS), but you might already have that.
+* an installation of the programming language that the bot uses (e.g. Python or NodeJS),
+* and some additional software packages (don't be afraid, the installation won't be complicated).

+Some bots will have those dependencies packaged into a container image, then you need only the possibility to run a container (e.g. with docker or podman).

+### Configuration
-The bots documentation will tell you if there is anything else to prepare, and how to tell it about its email address and password.
-Remember: a Delta Chat bot is basically an special purpose email client.
+Each Delta Chat bot requires at least one email address and a password — after all a Delta Chat bot is basically just an special purpose email client.

+There might be additional preparations steps described in the bot's documentation, please don't forget to read it.

-Tip: choose an email provider that doesn't (or does only very liberally) filter, block or delay incoming or outgoing emails.
-With good email providers, messages reach the chat partners within a few seconds.
+Choose an email provider that doesn't (or does only very liberally) filter, block or delay incoming or outgoing emails.
+With good email providers, messages reach the chat partners within a few seconds, bad providers can cause long delays.
+{: .tip }

+### Running
+If you don't use a container image you'll start the bot by executing a command.
+In order to keep it running when you log out, maybe use a tool like [tmux](https://github.com/tmux/tmux/).

+## Bots

 🚧 **TODO**: Links with short descriptions to example bots once they're ready.